RaphHaddad/blog/content/post/monorepositories-in-azure-devops.md

 - Local development setup doesn't assume the path of components, thus limiting the risk of divergent local development environments across the development team.
-- Consistent patterns across code bases can be enforced easier.
+- Consistent patterns across code-bases can be enforced easier.
 Such as naming conventions, where to put Docker files, and infrastructure as code.

 In this post, I'll demonstrate how to setup monorepositories within Azure